 The Internal Funding program is a source of financial support for the research and scholarly activities of Samford University full-time faculty on continuing appointments.
 It is intended to foster new research and scholarly activities rather than to sustain research programs.

 Faculty Development Grant Program

-Faculty development grants were designed "to encourage and support academic activity and scholarly attainment by funding meritorious projects leading to professional growth in teaching, research, creative and scholarly activity, and service."
-It is the responsibility of the Academic Affairs Committee of the Faculty Senate to evaluate and award grants annually.
-Once awarded by the committee, the grants are administered by the Provost's Office.
+Faculty development grants were designed “to encourage and support academic activity and scholarly attainment by funding meritorious projects leading to professional growth in teaching, research, creative and scholarly activity, and service.”
+(Faculty Handbook 2014).
+It is the responsibility of the Academic Affairs Committee of the Faculty Senate to evaluate and award grant on an annual basis.
+Once awarded by the committee, the grants are administered by the senior associate provost, Howard Finch.

-Criteria and application procedures for these grants are communicated to the faculty annually.
-For additional information, contact the chair of the Academic Affairs Committee or the Provost's Office.
+Criteria and applications for these grants are communicated to the faculty in September through e-mails and the Academic Affairs website.
+For additional information, contact the chair of the Academic Affairs Committee or Howard Finch.